Table of contents

 Policy

-Copy link to Brazil and the Global Alliance against Hunger and PovertyFighting inequality, poverty and hunger was at the forefront of Brazil’s priorities during its 2024 G20 presidency.
+Copy link to Box 1.
+Brazil and the Global Alliance against Hunger and PovertyFighting inequality, poverty and hunger was at the forefront of Brazil’s priorities during its 2024 G20 presidency.
 As part of this effort, Brazil established the Global Alliance against Hunger and Poverty.
-It was officially launched in November 2024 at the G20 Leaders Summit in Rio de Janeiro with 148 founding members and it continues to grow.
+Officially launched in November 2024 at the G20 Leaders Summit in Rio de Janeiro with 148 founding members, its membership continues to grow.

-Copy link to Support to sustainable developmentBrazil is a member of the International Forum on Total Official Support for Sustainable Development (TOSSD).
-Brazil started reporting on TOSSD for the first time in 2021 on activities in 2020.
+Copy link to Brazil’s support to sustainable developmentBrazil is a member of the International Forum on Total Official Support for Sustainable Development (TOSSD).
+Brazil started reporting on TOSSD for the first time in 2021 on its 2020 activities, and the latest information available covers 2023.
 The country has substantially enlarged the scope of its TOSSD reporting by including subnational entities’ co-operation.

 In 2023, Brazil reported USD 2.6 billion in support of sustainable development, of which USD 49.1 million was cross-border resources to TOSSD recipients.
-Around 60 entities, between national and subnational entities, participated in Brazil’s TOSSD reporting on activities in 2023.
+Around 60 national and subnational entities participated in Brazil’s TOSSD reporting on activities in 2023.

 Contributions to the Sustainable Development Goals